-The BAME attainment gap refers to the difference between the proportion of White UK-domiciled students who are awarded a 1st or a 2:1, and the proportion of UK domiciled Black and Minority Ethnic students who are awarded the same degrees.
-Ancha is working to close this gap not only at UWL, but sector wide.
+*The degree awarding gap refers to the difference between the proportion of White UK-domiciled students who are awarded a 1st or a 2:1, and the proportion of UK domiciled Black and Minority Ethnic students who are awarded the same degrees.

 What does it involve?

-We work with a variety of stakeholders both within the SU, University and externally to run different activities to equip students with the skills to lead and develop such as:
+We work with a variety of stakeholders both within the SU, University and externally to run a range of activities aimed at building and developing your skill base, confidence, and community.

 What have we done so far?

-We worked with UWL Alumni who facilitated a session about setting up their online business.
-They gave some really valuable insight and helpful tips to individuals wishing to do the same.
+We worked with UWL Alumni who facilitated a session about setting up their online business, and gave valuable insight to people looking to do the same

-You can view these past sessions on our downloadable resources on the left.
+You can view some of these past sessions on our downloadable resources on the left.

 During Ancha’s time at the University of West London she got involved with lots of things to do with the Students’ Union.
 In her first year she became a course representative.
 She enjoyed collating input from her peers and feeding this back.
 She was also a member of the netball team and Afro-Caribbean societies.